Correlation effects obtained from optical spectra of Fe-pnictides using an extended Drude-Lorentz model analysis: Introduction

 Fe-pnictide superconductors have been intensively studied since their discovery\cite{kamihara:2006}.
 They are known as multiband systems because they have multiple orbitals at the Fermi level\cite{lebegue:2007,ding:2008,kondo:2008,mazin:2008,subedi:2008}.
-Compared with single-band copper oxide superconductors, multiband systems may exhibit interesting features such as multiple superconducting gaps\cite{ding:2008,kondo:2008,dai:2013} and non-trivial gap symmetries\cite{bang:2017}.
+Compared with single-band copper oxide superconductors, multiband systems may exhibit interesting features such as multiple superconducting gaps\cite{ding:2008,kondo:2008,wu:2010a,heumen:2010,dressel:2011,dai:2013} and non-trivial gap symmetries\cite{bang:2017}.
 Fe-pnictide systems are also known as correlated electron systems\cite{qazilbash:2009}.
-This is because the measured optical spectra reveal multiband superconducting gaps\cite{dai:2013a} and correlations between electrons\cite{qazilbash:2009,yang:2009a,wu:2010,hwang:2015}.
-An analysis of the optical spectra of multiband Fe-pnictide systems in the normal state has been performed using two (narrow coherent and broad incoherent) Drude modes\cite{dai:2013,lee:2015}.
+This is because the measured optical spectra reveal multiband superconducting gaps\cite{wu:2010a,dai:2013a} and correlations between electrons\cite{qazilbash:2009,yang:2009a,wu:2010,hwang:2015}.
+We note that the same analysis method, which has been used to extract information on correlations from measured optical spectra of cuprates\cite{hwang:2007}, has been approximately applied to extract the electron-boson spectral density function from measured optical spectra of Fe-pnictides\cite{yang:2009a,wu:2010,hwang:2015}.
+An analysis of the optical spectra of multiband Fe-pnictide systems in the normal state also has been performed using two (narrow coherent and broad incoherent) Drude modes\cite{tu:2010,wu:2010b,dai:2013,min:2013,lee:2015}.
 In the latter analysis, researchers used the two Drude modes to describe the charge carriers of a multiband system in the normal state.
 Further, there is another method for extracting the electron–boson spectral density function from the measured optical spectra of Fe-pnictide superconducting systems in the superconducting state by using two parallel transport channels\cite{hwang:2016}.
 In the case of the analysis with two Drude modes, the correlation effects might be implicitly included in the two Drude modes.
 In general, the correlation may divide the optical spectral weight of charge carriers into coherent and incoherent components\cite{hwang:2008a}.
 Therefore, the narrow Drude mode may contain most of the coherent components, while the broad Drude mode may contain most of the incoherent components.
 However, information on the correlations cannot be obtained explicitly from the aforenoted analysis with the two Drude modes.
+So far, we discuss low-energy correlations of Fe-pnictides.
+However, there are other intriguing topics of Fe-pnictides on correlations with higher energy scales, such as orbital selective correlations \cite{mazin:2010,nakamura:2010,qian:2011} and Hund rule couplings\cite{wang:2012,schafgans:2012}.